Will you risk your savings and credit report to be someone’s loan guarantor? The decision to become a loan guarantor should never be made hastily.

 Being a loan guarantor isn’t as straightforward as it seems.
 There’s more to it than earning the label of ‘most helpful friend in the world’.
 In fact, there are many responsibilities that lie on the shoulders of the loan guarantor.
 Should things turn south and the borrower is unable to repay his or her debt, there could be serious implications for the guarantor, too.

 What are some situations where you may find yourself being asked to be someone’s loan guarantor?
-When the borrower needs a guarantor to take up a car loan, study loan, home loan, renovation home, business loan, or even a loan from a licensed moneylender or loan shark.
+When the borrower needs a guarantor to take up a personal loan, car loan, study loan, home loan, renovation home, business loan, or even a loan from a licensed moneylender or loan shark.

 - What’s a loan guarantor